KULeuven-MICAS/snitch_cluster/target/snitch_cluster/README.md

 The `SELECT_RUNTIME` flag is set by default to `rtl`.
 To build the software with the Banshee runtime, set the flag to `banshee`.

+!!! note

-___Note:__ the RTL is not the only source which is generated from the configuration file.
-The software stack also depends on the configuration file. **Make sure you always build the software with the same configuration of the hardware you are going to run it on**._
+    the RTL is not the only source which is generated from the configuration file.
+The software stack also depends on the configuration file. **Make sure you always build the software with the same configuration of the hardware you are going to run it on**

 ### Running a simulation